 HILLARY D. PATTERSON joined the firm as an associate attorney after admission to the Colorado Bar in November, 2015.
-While technically new to the profession, Hillary has significant experience in civil litigation and insurance defense as she has worked at the firm since 1997.
-She has filled many different roles within the firm, including archiving clerk, receptionist, legal assistant, paralegal, legal billing manager, and law clerk.
+Hillary has significant experience in civil litigation and insurance defense having worked at the firm since 1997.
+Prior to becoming an attorney, she filled many different roles within the firm, including archiving clerk, receptionist, legal assistant, paralegal, legal billing manager, and law clerk.

 Hillary is a Colorado native and the second of three daughters of the firm’s owner, Frank Patterson.
 Hillary received her Bachelor of Arts degree in Psychology from the University of Colorado at Boulder, graduating with honors and distinguished membership in Phi Beta Kappa.
 Hillary received her Juris Doctor degree at the University of Denver, Sturm College of Law, graduating in the top 14% of her class.
 While at the University of Denver, Hillary served as an extern for an energy law firm and a private criminal defense attorney.
 She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society, and she continued to work full time at the firm, all while raising her two children.

-Hillary is admitted to practice in Colorado and the United States District Court for the District of Colorado, and the United States Court of Appeals for the Tenth Circuit.
+Hillary is admitted to practice in Colorado, the United States District Court for the District of Colorado, and the United States Court of Appeals for the Tenth Circuit.
 Her professional associations include the Colorado Bar Association (CBA), Colorado Defense Lawyers Association (CDLA), and Colorado Women’s Bar Association (CWBA).
 Hillary also serves as Co-Vice Chair of the New Lawyers Committee of the CDLA.

 My Roofer, Inc. v.
 State Farm Fire & Casualty Company (Weld County District Court, 2015CV30425).
 July 13, 2016, attorneys Frank Patterson and Hillary Patterson obtained a directed verdict for the defendant.